cybercubes/stock-volatilator-3000/setup_guide.md

 Also specify the tag for the runner, in our case the tag is "api"

-when it asks you to Enter an executor, specify "shell"
+When it asks you to Enter an executor, specify "shell"

 ### Configure CI in gitlab

-Add .gitlab-ci.yml file to the root folder of your repository
+Add .gitlab-ci.yml file to the root folder of your API repository

 Example of how the file contents should look like:
 ```yaml